 First we look at the needs of the children at the academy.
 If we have a lot of pupils with a particular type of need or perhaps an unusual difficulty that we have had less provide training for staff in these areas.
-We also look at the training our staff team have already experience of we will look to had and make sure that we fill any gaps in training for individuals and the staff as a whole.
+We also look at the training and eperience our staff team already have and make sure that we fill any gaps in training for individuals and the staff as a whole.